shader-slang/spec/proposals/000-cooperative-matrix-2.md

   - M: The number of rows in the matrix
   - N: The number of columns in the matrix
   - R: The matrix use (see CoopMatMatrixUse), indicating its role in matrix operations
-  - implements IArray<T> and IArithmetic.
+  - implements IArray<T:IArithmetic> and IArithmetic.

 Note that a cooperative matrix must be declared with one of three "uses": MatrixA, MatrixB, or MatrixAccumulator.
 Each operation specialized for cooperative matrices expects specific uses for its operands.
 For example, a matrix declared as MatrixA cannot be used as MatrixB.

-#### CoopMatTensorLayout
+#### TensorLayout

-While not directly analogous, CoopMatTensorLayout can be loosely compared to the concept of a "subregion" in texture handling.
+While not directly analogous, TensorLayout can be loosely compared to the concept of a "subregion" in texture handling.
 It defines a smaller section of the structure and organization of data within a cooperative matrix tensor.

-- CoopMatTensorLayout<Dim, ClampMode>: Describes the layout of a tensor for addressing.
+- TensorLayout<Dim, ClampMode>: Describes the layout of a tensor for addressing.
   - Dim: The number of dimensions of the tensor layout (e.g., 2 for a 2D tensor).
   - ClampMode: The clamping or boundary mode for tensor addressing (see CoopMatClampMode).
-  - Runtime states:
-    - blockSize[Dim]: Block size for each dimension.
-    - layoutDimension[Dim]: Logical size for each dimension.
-    - stride[Dim]: Stride (in elements) for each dimension.
-    - offset[Dim]: Offset for each dimension.
-    - span[Dim]: Span for each dimension.
+  - It can hold following data for each dimension: blockSize, layoutDimension, stride, offset and span.
+[See SPIRV spec](https://github.khronos.org/SPIRV-Registry/extensions/NV/SPV_NV_cooperative_matrix2.html) for more explanation.

-#### CoopMatTensorView
+#### TensorView

-Similarly, CoopMatTensorView can be thought of as somewhat similar to a "TextureView" in texture handling.
+Similarly, TensorView can be thought of as somewhat similar to a "TextureView" in texture handling.
 It allows for reinterpreting or accessing a given cooperative matrix tensor in a specific way without modifying the underlying data.

-- CoopMatTensorView<Dim, HasDimensions, p0, p1 ... p{Dim-1} >: Describes a view into a tensor.
+- TensorView<Dim, HasDimensions, p0, p1 ... p{Dim-1} >: Describes a view into a tensor.
   - Dim: The number of dimensions of the tensor view.
   - HasDimensions: Boolean indicating whether explicit dimensions are set for the view.
   - p0, p1, ... p{Dim-1}: A compile-time list specifying the permutation of dimensions for the view.
 Each pi indicates which source dimension is mapped to the i-th dimension of the view.
-  - Runtime states:
-    - permutation[Dim]: Permutation of dimensions (compile-time constant).
-    - viewDimension[Dim]: Logical size for each dimension in the view when HasDimensions is true.
-    - viewStride[Dim]: Stride (in elements) for each dimension in the view.
-    - clipRowOffset: Offset for the row clipping region.
-    - clipRowSpan: Span for the row clipping region.
-    - clipColOffset: Offset for the column clipping region.
-    - clipColSpan: Span for the column clipping region.
+  - It can hole following data: permutation, viewDimension, viewStride, clipRowOffset, clipRowSpan, clipColOffset, clipColSpan.
+[See SPIRV spec](https://github.khronos.org/SPIRV-Registry/extensions/NV/SPV_NV_cooperative_matrix2.html) for more explanation.

-CoopMatTensorView takes (N + 2) number of generic arguments where N is a value given as a first generic argument.
-As an example, when the first value is 2, CoopMatTensorView must use 4 generic arguments.
-More examples will be `CoopMatTensorView<1, false, 0>`, `CoopMatTensorView<2, true, 0, 1>` and `CoopMatTensorView<3, false, 0, 2, 1>`.
+TensorView takes (N + 2) number of generic arguments where N is a value given as a first generic argument.
+As an example, when the first value is 2, TensorView must use 4 generic arguments.
+More examples will be `TensorView<1, false, 0>`, `TensorView<2, true, 0, 1>` and `TensorView<3, false, 0, 2, 1>`.

-The first generic argument to `CoopMatTensorView` indicates the dimensionality, and the trailing values indicates the re-ordering of the dimension.
-A common use cases are `CoopMatTensorView<2, false, 0, 1>` for row-major-matrix load and store, and `CoopMatTensorView<2, false, 1, 0>` for column-major-matrix load and store.
+The first generic argument to `TensorView` indicates the dimensionality, and the trailing values indicates the re-ordering of the dimension.
+A common use cases are `TensorView<2, false, 0, 1>` for row-major-matrix load and store, and `TensorView<2, false, 1, 0>` for column-major-matrix load and store.

-Note that CoopMatTensorLayout and CoopMatTensorView are only for loading and storing of CoopMat instances.
+Note that TensorLayout and TensorView are only for loading and storing of CoopMat instances.

 ### New Enums

-- CoopMatScope: Specifies the hardware scope over which the cooperative matrix is distributed.
+- MemoryScope: Specifies the hardware scope over which the data is distributed.
+  - CrossDevice: Scope crosses multiple devices.
   - Device: The entire device (all invocations on the device participate).
   - Workgroup: The current workgroup (all invocations in the workgroup participate).
   - Subgroup: The current subgroup (all invocations in the subgroup participate).